 A Note on Debt

 We strongly encourage you to rid yourself of consumer debt before quitting a job to travel.
 Sell the cars and pay off the difference, if any.
 Pay off or settle the credit card debt.
-The student loans may not need to be paid in full, but you will need to account for the monthly loan payments in your monthly budget.
+The student loans may not need to be paid in full, but you’ll need to account for the monthly loan payments in your monthly budget.

 What should you do about YOUR budget?